airavata-courses/airavata-courses.github.io/index.md

     * Resource Usage: Must manage resources such as memory, cpu and I/O usage with care.
     * Security aspects: Projects involves developing network accessible services which are inherently vulnerable to malicious attacks.
 Security methodologies should be carefully considered.
 Students should be aware of potential flaws such as string overflows or malformed incoming messages and put an effort to mitigate them.

+## Resources

+During the course, instructors will provide references to journal and conference papers.
+A good understanding of concepts discussed in these referred papers will greatly help in absorbing the course material.

+### Beginner Materials

+* Principles of Distributed Computing – [Lecture Collection](http://disco.ethz.ch/lectures/podc_allstars/){:target="_blank"}
+* [Overview of Apache Airavata](https://cwiki.apache.org/confluence/download/attachments/45876421/iwsg2014_submission_19%20(2)%20(1).pdf?version=1&modificationDate=1409604473000&api=v2)

 ## Open Collaboration

-Reuse and building upon ideas or code are major parts of modern software development.
+* Reuse and building upon ideas or code are major parts of modern software development.
 As a professional programmer you will never write anything from scratch.
 This class is structured such that all solutions are public.
 You are encouraged to learn from the work of your peers.
 We won't hunt down people who are simply copying-and-pasting solutions, because without challenging themselves, they  are simply wasting their time and money taking this class.

-Please respect the terms of use and/or license of any code you find, and if you reimplement or duplicate a design or code from elsewhere, credit the original source.
+* Please respect the terms of use and/or license of any code you find, and if you reimplement or duplicate a design or code from elsewhere, credit the original source.